mcgill-a/whichone/README.md

 ## Required Development Setup

-* Use the following command to install all the dependencies from 'whichone/requirements.txt':
+* Use the following command to install the dependencies from 'requirements.txt':

 ```sh
 (Python 2.x) > pip install -r requirements.txt